JordanCWard/Elist/README.md

 <img width="1000" alt="Average Order Value by Location (map)" src="https://github.com/user-attachments/assets/e58c7eca-8323-4c51-90d5-7ab1222932ca">

 - **Findings:**

-Elist had customers place orders from 195 countries.
-The US drives by far the most sales with 47% of total sales.
-The top 12 countries drive 80% of total sales.
-Maintaining strong presences in these countires should be a top priority, especially as Elist angles to maintain some of the excess value captured from 2020.
-Further, it would serve Elist well to identify similarities between countries because this analysis can be used to identify new market opportunities.
+- Global Reach: Elist customers placed orders from 195 countries, with the United States contributing 47% of total sales.
+- Concentration of Sales: The top 12 countries account for 80% of Elist's total sales, highlighting the importance of maintaining a strong presence in these markets.

-After filtering for countries with 100 or more orders, there are 12 countries with an average order value above $300.
-These countries account
+- High-AOV Countries: After filtering for countries with 100 or more orders, 12 countries show an average order value (AOV) above $300.
+These countries represent 8% of total orders and 10% of total sales.
-Thus suggesting experimentation with efforts to increase brand reach within these countries may drive future sales growth.

-It is also in Elist's best interest to prioritize experimenting in the APAC region.
-Even though this region accounts for 12% of sales, it has the highest AOV.
-Pairing that with an understanding that consumer tendencies in this region are to purchase higher-priced "status symbols", efforts to penetrate this market should provide a significant boost in sales.

-- **Recommendation:**
+- **Recommendations:**
+- Prioritize Top Markets: Continue to focus on the top 12 countries driving 80% of sales, ensuring a strong presence and tailored strategies to maintain momentum, particularly in capturing retained value from 2020.
+- Explore High-AOV Markets: Develop targeted efforts to penetrate the 12 high-AOV countries, leveraging consumer preferences for premium products to drive significant sales growth.
+- Market Analysis for Expansion: Conduct in-depth analysis to identify similarities among countries, using these insights to pinpoint new market opportunities and refine global expansion strategies.